Study of quark and gluon jet identification in photoproduction at EIC: Introduction

 \section{Introduction}

+The physics goals of the upcoming EIC collider experiment include the unparalleled measurements of hadron and nuclei structures, along with a better understanding of particle production dynamics.
+The lepton-hadron scattering data, as published by the H1 and ZEUS experiments~\cite{Abramowicz2015} form the basis for understanding nucleon structure.
+The knowledge about the nucleon structures is summarised in the form of parton distribution functions (PDFs).
+The gluon contribution to PDFs enters only at next-to-leading order~(NLO) in deep inelastic scattering~(DIS); it is therefore important to study channels where the gluon from the parton sea participates in the interaction, such as dijet production in DIS or photoproduction~\cite{page2020experimental}.
+A recent study has shown that dijet photoproduction at the EIC has the potential to further constrain nuclear PDFs~\cite{PhysRevD.97.114013}.

+The dijet photoproduction processes have been widely studied at HERA~\cite{butterworth1996multiparton,Derrick1996-aj,zeus2003measurements} as they provide stringent tests of perturbative quantum chromodynamics (QCD).
+The direct and resolved photon processes through their angular distributions are known to provide a handle for a better understanding of production mechanisms~\cite{Derrick1996-aj}.
+If the jets produced in these processes are tagged, they also act as a sensitive ''spin-analyser" for the exchanged partons~\cite{lee2023machine}.
+Tagging the underlying hard interaction channel gives a way to experimentally determine and improve the knowledge of parton-in-photon PDFs~\cite{chu2017photon}.

+EIC will not only facilitate collisions of electrons with hadrons but will also provide a basis for comparing data from collisions with heavier nuclei.~Precise information on the gluon contribution in the nuclear PDFs will give a better understanding of many nuclear effects, such as nuclear shadowing~\cite{Armesto2006-ms}, saturation~\cite{PhysRevD.59.014017} and the creation of quark-gluon plasma in heavy-nuclei collisions~\cite{Gelis2010-qt}.

-Jets are regarded as an important observable signal of quarks or gluons inside nucleons.
-The parton that initiates the showering is usually associated with the type of jet at the leading order \!(LO), though there is no single or unique way of classifying quark and gluon jets~\cite{konishi1979jet, tumasyan2021study}.~In the LO quantum chromodynamics~(QCD), gluons have a higher probability of radiating soft gluons compared to quarks and hence it is intuitive to find differences in the quark and gluon jet substructures~\cite{Ellis:1991qcd, PDG_QCD, opal1993study,opal1995model, buys1996energy, aleph2000measurements, buskulic1996quark, barate1998studies, gras2017systematics}.~At large transverse jet energies, where the fragmentation effects are small, the jet substructure is governed largely by the initiating partons~\cite{Dissertori_Knowles_Schmelling_2009,PhysRevD.61.074009,Chekanov_2008, Glasman_2001}.
+This paper focuses on the study of the substructure of jets produced in the dijet photoproduction processes at the EIC simulated using PYTHIA~\cite{10.21468/SciPostPhysCodeb.8}.
+A detailed study of the relative contributions of direct and resolved processes at each of the three different EIC energies is presented and compared with the HERA energy of 318 GeV.
+Predictions of the jet substructure in the direct and resolved processes are presented at the EIC energies.
+The main highlight of this paper is a systematic study of the substructure of dijets produced in direct and resolved photoproduction events and subsequent quark and gluon jet identification in dijets, considering the kinematic reach of the upcoming EIC experiment.~The parton that initiates the showering is usually associated with the type of jet at the leading order \!(LO), though there is no single or unique way of classifying quark and gluon jets~\cite{konishi1979jet, tumasyan2021study}.~In the LO QCD, gluons have a higher probability of radiating soft gluons compared to quarks and hence it is intuitive to find differences in the quark and gluon jet substructures~\cite{Ellis:1991qcd, PDG_QCD, opal1993study,opal1995model, buys1996energy, aleph2000measurements, buskulic1996quark, barate1998studies, gras2017systematics}.~At large transverse jet energies, where the fragmentation effects are small, the jet substructure is governed largely by the initiating partons~\cite{Dissertori_Knowles_Schmelling_2009,PhysRevD.61.074009,Chekanov_2008, Glasman_2001}.